iFaxity/kirei/README.md

 Composition API
 ---------------

-All reactivity is the same as of version 1.2 as Kirei uses the @vue/reactivity package.
-However there are some Composition API's hthat are not in the reactivity package.
+All reactivity is the same as of Version 1.2.0 as Kirei uses the @vue/reactivity package.
+However there are some Composition API's that are not in the reactivity package, and therefore implemented

 ### watch

-TODO:
+Note: Does not yet support the `deep` option, may come in a release further.
+But is not yet prioritised.

 ### watchEffect